LightPath Technologies – Consenus Indicates Potential 38.2% Upside

-LightPath Technologies found using ticker (LPTH) have now 1 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+LightPath Technologies found using ticker (LPTH) now have 1 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
 The target price ranges between 2.1 and 2.1 calculating the mean target price we have 2.1.
-Now with the previous closing price of 1.52 this is indicating there is a potential upside of 38.2%.
-The day 50 moving average is 1.16 while the 200 day moving average is 0.86.
-The company has a market capitalisation of $39m.
-Visit the company website at: http://www.lightpath.com
+Now with the previous closing price of 1.52 this now indicates there is a potential upside of 38.2%.
+The 50 day MA is 1.16 while the 200 day moving average is 0.87.
+The company has a market cap of $37m.
+You can visit the company’s website by visiting: http://www.lightpath.com

 LightPath Technologies designs, develops, manufactures, and distributes optical components and assemblies.
 The company offers precision molded glass aspheric optics, molded and diamond-turned infrared aspheric lenses, and other optical components used to produce products that manipulate light.
 Its products are used in defense products, medical devices, laser aided industrial tools, automotive safety applications, barcode scanners, optical data storage, hybrid fiber coax datacom, telecommunications, machine vision and sensors, and other industries.
 The company sells its products directly to customers in North America, Europe, and China, as well as through distributors and channel partners in the United States and internationally.
 LightPath Technologies was founded in 1985 and is headquartered in Orlando, Florida.